Juninho (footballer, born December 1990): Pegasus

 On 23 July 2018, it was announced at Pegasus' season opening event that the club had signed Juninho for the 2018–19 campaign.

 Yuen Long

 On 8 August 2019, Juninho was loaned to Yuen Long after Pegasus had signed a new foreign player.
 He rejoined the club after one year.

 Rangers

 On 17 October 2020, it was announced that Juninho was signed for Rangers.

 Kitchee

 On 12 July 2023, Juninho joined Kitchee.

 International career

 On 8 December 2023, it was announced that Juninho had received his HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.
 He was then subsequently called up for the local training camp in preparation of the 2023 AFC Asian Cup.
 On 26 December 2023, he was named in Hong Kong's final squad for the Asian Cup.

 On 1 January 2024, Juninho made his international debut for Hong Kong in a friendly match against China.

+On 5 September 2024, Juninho scored his first international goal against the Solomon Islands.